Latent State Inference in a Spatiotemporal Generative Model: DISTANA

-\subsection{DISTANA}
+\section{DISTANA}

-As introduced in \citeauthor{karlbauer2019distributed} and following the naming convention of \citeauthor{wu2019comprehensive}, DISTANA (the DIstributed Spatio-Temporal graph Artificial Neural network Architecture) can be described as a spatio-temporal graph neural network (GNN).
-While GNNs give the designer much freedom in controlling the information flow within the model (referred to as relational inductive biases) \cite{battaglia2018relational}, they are reported to model physical systems with very high precision and accuracy for several hundreds of time steps even during closed loop prediction \cite{chang2016compositional,battaglia2016interaction,kipf2018neural,sanchez2018graph,santoro2017simple,van2018relational,watters2017visual}.
+As introduced in \cite{karlbauer2019distributed} and following the naming convention of \cite{wu2019comprehensive}, DISTANA (the DIstributed SpatioTemporal graph Artificial Neural network Architecture) can be described as a spatiotemporal graph neural network (ST-GNN).
+While GNNs give the designer a large amount of freedom in controlling the flow of information within the model (referred to as relational inductive biases) \cite{battaglia2018relational}, they are reported to model physical systems with very high precision and accuracy for up to several hundreds of time steps even during closed loop prediction \cite{battaglia2016interaction,santoro2017simple,kipf2018neural,sanchez2018graph,van2018relational}.
+Thorough surveys about GNNs and the numerous ways of creating the graph and setting up the connection schemes are written by \cite{bronstein2017geometric,battaglia2018relational,wu2019comprehensive}.

-DISTANA consists of prediction kernels (PKs) that are arranged in a lattice structure.
+The GNN used in this work, DISTANA, consists of prediction kernels (PKs), which are arranged in a lattice structure.
 PKs model local dynamics concurrently.
-At each point in time $t$, they receive (i) local data and (ii) lateral output activities from the neighboring PKs from $t-1$.
-The recurrent kernels then process this information, combine it with their previous latent state, and generate (i) predictions of the next data input at $t+1$ as well as (ii) outputs to the laterally connected PKs (cf. Figure \ref{methods:fig:distana_architecture}).
-PKs are akin to a spatio-temporal convolutional kernel: all PKs share the identical weights, that is, a single set of weights is applied and optimized over the entire grid.
-As a result, the likelihood of overfitting local data irregularities is tremendously reduced and a highly generalizing and universally applicable weight set develops.
-Moreover, less data is needed for training.
+In every time step $t$, each PK receives (i) local dynamic data, and (ii) lateral output activities from the neighboring PKs from $t-1$ to exchange information between PKs.
+Here, we extend the PKs to (iii) additionally receive location specific static inputs.
+The time recurrent PKs process this information, combine it with their previous latent state, and generate (i) predictions of the next local dynamic data input at $t+1$, as well as (ii) outputs to the laterally connected PKs (cf. \autoref{methods:fig:distana_architecture}).
+PKs are akin to a spatiotemporal convolutional kernel, since all PKs share identical weights, that is, a single set of weights is applied and optimized in every grid cell.
+As a result, the likelihood of overfitting local data irregularities is reduced and the emergence of a highly generalizing and universally applicable set of weights is fostered.
+Because of the reduction of trainable weights, less data is needed for training.

-\paragraph{Modifying the LSTM Cell for Static Input} In order to prevent the PKs from being excited by static input that does not change over time, DISTANA was modified such that, next to the regular dynamic input, static input can be provided, which flows to the LSTM gates $i^t, f^t, f^t$ only.
-Note, that the static input here corresponds to the previously mentioned context that locally modifies the observable process dynamics.
-The resulting forward pass of the adapted LSTM-based PKs -- changes to the conventional LSTM are written in gray -- is defined as: